 The encryption technology contained in our products is subject to United States export controls.
-These export controls limit our ability to distribute encrypted software outside of the United States and Canada.
-While we take precautions against unlawful exportation, this exportation inadvertently may have occurred in the past or may occur from time to time in the future, subjecting us to potential liability and serious harm.
-We may also encounter difficulties competing with non-United States producers of products containing encrypted software, who may both import their products into the United States and sell products overseas.
+Such export controls limit our ability to distribute certain encrypted products outside of the United States.
+While we take precautions against unlawful exportation, such exportation inadvertently may have occurred in the past or may occur from time to time in the future, subjecting us to potential liability and serious harm.
+In addition, future legislation or regulation may further limit levels of encryption technology that can be included in our products.
+For example, recent proposals at the federal level call for domestic controls on encryption products and related services.
+Such new regulation would alter the design, production, distribution, and use of our products, and could reduce demand for our products.